akornelia/salt-fall19-stars/README.md

 Let the tests, and the hints you find in the code, guide you.
 When all tests pass, you should have a working solution.

 #### Bonus Exercise
-If you finish the exercise above and don't have anything to do, you may try to implement paging on the roster page.
+If you finish the exercise above and don't have anything to do, you may try to implement pagination on the roster page.
-Paging is a bonus feature, so implement it in a separate branch based on your working branch.
+Pagination is a bonus feature, so implement it in a separate branch based on your working branch.

-Do it in such way that you can cherry pick the paging functionality into tomorrows exercise which do not contain any paging functionality.
+Do it in such way that you can cherry pick the pagination functionality into tomorrows exercise which do not contain any pagination functionality.
 This is also a good strategy if you begin to implement paging, but don't have the time to finish.
 You may get more slack time before this app is finished where you can continue with this bonus exercise.